idfly/simplifi-bridge/README.md

 - "bidirectional" wallet is implemented on front for better user expirience

 ### DexPool contract
 DexPool is deployed to both Ethereum and Binance Smart Chain networks.
-The methods like s**swap, withdraw, addLiquidity** are implemented to be used from native chain as well as method **reciever** is used by externak adapter to be call from extarnall chain.
+The methods like **swap, withdraw, addLiquidity** are implemented to be used from native chain as well as method **reciever** is used by external adapter to be call from external chain.